-- Complete the ATS Application Form. - Meet reading placement scores; additional measures may be considered to determine placement of students into appropriate college-level courses. - Meet all State of Missouri and/or Department of Higher Education (DHE) guidelines for college-level courses.
+- Complete the ATS Application Form. - Meet reading placement requirements; additional measures may be considered to determine placement of students into appropriate college-level courses. - Meet all State of Missouri and/or Department of Higher Education (DHE) guidelines for college-level courses.

-Students should check with their high school counselor or call the Area Technical School at 636-481-3450, for further details.
+Students should contact their high school counselor or call the Area Technical School at 636-481-3450 for further details.

-Dual Credit - ATS students are not considered Regular First-Time college students until they meet Regular Admission requirements.
+Dual Credit - ATS students are not considered regular first-time college students until they meet regular admission requirements.